ubmainz/FreieBestellung/README.md

 Therefore copy config.py.tmpl to config.py and adjust your personal configuration:

+ENDPOINT defines the URL path to the script. e.g. https://scripts.domain.de/request .

 ```bash
 ENDPOINT = "request"
 ```

-ENDPOINT defines the URL path to the script. e.g. https://scripts.domain.de/request .
+CONNECTION_INI defines the file where your connection to FOLIO is configured.

 ```bash
 CONNECTION_INI = "connection.ini"
 ```

-CONNECTION_INI defines the file where your connection to FOLIO is configured.
+With EXTERNAL_SYSTEM_ID_REGEX and EXTERNAL_SYSTEM_ID_ENV the users login identifier can be configured.
+EXTERNAL_SYSTEM_ID_REGEX defines the format of your users identifier e.g. stored in an IDM.
+In FOLIO this ID needs to be stored in the users externalSystemId field.
+EXTERNAL_SYSTEM_ID_ENV defines the server environment variable that is used to send the users identifier to the script.
+If you use a Single-Sign-On system like e.g. Shibboleth, this name can normally be configured in Shibboleth.

 ```bash
 # Definition der externalSystemId (z.B.: Barcode => 12 Digits)